Stinktopf/SuperHexagonAI/docs/interface.md

 - Selecting a level
 - Restarting a level

-With the help of the wrapper and provided functions, it is also possible to carry out memory manipulations on the game
+With the help of the wrapper and provided functions, it is also possible to carry out memory manipulations on the game:

 - ::: superhexagon.SuperHexagonInterface._left
 - ::: superhexagon.SuperHexagonInterface._right